 If You’re Asked to be a Guarantor, Look Before You Leap

-If you have a loved one who is having money troubles and asks you to be a guarantor on a loan, you need to know exactly what you’re getting yourself into before you agree.
+If you have a loved one having money troubles who asks you to be a guarantor on a loan, you need to know exactly what you’re getting yourself into before you agree.
 You should be fully aware of the liabilities you are assuming by signing your name to such a loan.
 Consumers entering into such transactions may not have all of the protections guaranteed with other types of loans, and while the authorities are working to increase these protections, they’re not quite there yet.
 If you are not careful you could end up with money troubles of your own.

 There’s nothing intrinsically troublesome about a guarantor loan, which is generally longer term and at somewhat lower interest rates than a payday loan.
-It can be good for larger purchases, and can certainly be a reasonable option for people whose credit history disqualifies them from obtaining a conventional loan..
-A guarantor loan is very similar to a personal loan, but requires the borrower to find someone with a good credit history to agree to pay back the loan if the borrower is unable to do so.
+It can be good for larger purchases, and can certainly be a reasonable option for people whose credit history disqualifies them from obtaining a conventional loan.
+A guarantor loan is very similar to a personal loan but requires the borrower to find someone with a good credit history to agree to pay back the loan if the borrower is unable to do so.

 A guarantor loan can work out quite well – it can also be a step toward establishing or re-establishing credit, as long as both borrower and guarantor understand exactly what they are taking on and live up to the terms of the loan.

 In 2015 the financial media were full of reports about problems with guarantor loans – problems that were emerging in the wake of regulatory crackdowns on the payday loan industry, which specializes in small short-term, high-interest loans for people with poor credit.
 Many people who could no longer qualify for a payday loan were turning to guarantor loans instead.